 The hoodoos trail is an easy-ish hike, and very accessibly from the center of Banff.
 The walk starts at a car park at Surprise Corner, and winds its way through pretty forest between the Bow river and Tunnel Mountain.
 In the end you should emerge at a viewpoint of the hoodoos.
 Hopefully you won’t be caught in a blizzard like us, so you’ll actually have a view of the hoodoos.
 But even if you don’t see any views, this is still a pleasant walk with plenty of squirrels and birds to watch out for.

 Hoodoos trail map – Banff

 Elevation gain: Minimal (90m ish) but the path is steep in some sections.

 Walking boots were helpful on the steep sections, but you could manage in any non-slippy shoe.

 The ten essentials

-There are car parks at each end of the walk, but no loos.
+There are car parks at each end of the walk, and loos near the hoodoos.

 Yes, this is a really good trail for doggos.